nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ---

-### Saving a snapshot of animal data: `snap`
+### Saving a snapshot of animal data : `snap`

-Creates a snapshot of the current zookeep book data, saved as a file with the user specified file name
+Creates a snapshot of the current zookeep book data, saved as a file with the user specified file name.

 <div markdown="block" class="alert alert-primary">

 **:information_source: Constraints:**<br>

-* File name can only contain alphanumeric characters, hyphens `-` and underscores `_`
+* File name can only contain alphanumeric characters, hyphens `-` and underscores `_`.

-* File name must be at least 1 character long and at most 100 characters long
+* File name must be at least 1 character long and at most 100 characters long.

-* File name must not already exist in the data folder
+* File name must not already exist in the data folder.

 </div>